Karl Thorndike, President and CEO

 Jennifer Clark, Human Resources & Marketing Manager

 Jennifer brings a more than a decade of NYC arts marketing experience to her position as Marketing Manager at Bark Frameworks.
-Her duties range from highlighting Bark’s services to collectors and interior designers to authoring content for Bark's social media and blog.
-She also acts as Human Resources Manager to our staff of 50.
+Her duties range from highlighting Bark’s services to galleries and collectors, to authoring content for Bark's social media and blog, to creating the company's annual marketing plan.
+She also acts as Human Resources Manager and ESOP administrator.
 Jennifer holds a BA in Art History from Vassar College.
-A practicing photographer, Jennifer's work has been exhibited, published, and sold in New York and the surrounding firstname.lastname@example.org
+In her free time, she enjoys photography, dance, yoga, and email@example.com

 Chris Feczko, Registrar

 Chris came to Bark Frameworks in 2012 as an Art Handler and later joined the Registration Department.
 As our Registrar, Chris makes it his duty to ensure all artworks being held at Bark Frameworks are catalogued, cared for and properly stored.
 His considerable work experience in photography adds an essential component for the documentation of our framing.
 Chris holds a BFA from Pratt Institute.firstname.lastname@example.org